What is Hydrocephalus?

 A shunt is a device that is implanted into the brain in patients with hydrocephalus in order to drain cerebrospinal fluid (CSF) away from the brain and into the abdomen, where it can be easily absorbed.
 While traditionally shunts have used a fixed pressure valve to moderate the flow of CSF out of the brain, variable pressure shunting is often now used to adjust the pressure of the valve for more efficient treatment of hydrocephalus.
 In order for pressure to be adjusted in fixed pressure valves, revision surgery would be needed to replace the valve.
 Variable pressure valves are adjusted noninvasively through magnetic field technology.
 There are several different variable pressure valves available, and your doctor will decide which one is most appropriate for you based on an evaluation of your individual condition.
 Variable pressure valves allow for a more customized treatment for hydrocephalus and reduce the need for additional procedures.
 Through a simple and safe implantation procedure, patients can receive effective, long-term drainage of excessive CSF fluid.

 At Princeton Neurological Surgery, Dr. Lipani is a board certified fellowship trained neurosurgeon in New Jersey and specialist in the treatment for hydrocephalus.
-Dr. Lipani treats patients from around the world as well as locally from Princeton, New Brunswick, Hopewell, Pennington and communities throughout Somerset, Middlesex, Ocean, Burlington, Monmouth and Mercer Counties for various types of hydrocephalus including normal pressure hydrocephalus, aquaductal stenosis, communicating hydrocephalus, obstructive hydrocephalus and others.
+Dr. Lipani treats patients from around the world as well as locally from Princeton, New Brunswick, Hopewell, Pennington and communities throughout Somerset, Middlesex, Ocean, Burlington, Monmouth, Morris and Mercer Counties for various types of hydrocephalus including normal pressure hydrocephalus, aquaductal stenosis, communicating hydrocephalus, obstructive hydrocephalus and others.
 Dr. Lipani offers image guided brain surgery and a ventriculoperitoneal shunt placement for hydrocephalus treatment, tailored to the needs of each patient.
-For state-of-the-art hydrocephalus treatment call or email us to schedule a consultation at our offices in Hamilton, New Jersey or Bridgewater, New Jersey!
+For state-of-the-art hydrocephalus treatment call or email us to schedule a consultation at our offices in Hamilton, Bridgewater, or Morristown, New Jersey!